 Example of the disability income rent test for a single assessment

 A single pensioner is paying $313.53 per fortnight in rent.
 The fortnightly rate of rent assistance is calculated as follows:

-If the same pensioner if in receipt of 50% disability pension, the disability income rent test is applied.
-This is because the amount of disability income, $264.25 (50% disability pension), exceeds the income support pension income free area (IFA) for a single pensioner of $180.00 per fortnight.
+If the same pensioner if in receipt of 50% Disability Compensation Payment, the disability income rent test is applied.
+This is because the amount of disability income, $264.25 (50% Disability Compensation Payment), exceeds the income support pension income free area (IFA) for a single pensioner of $180.00 per fortnight.
 As a result, the rate of rent assistance is reduced by 50 cents in the dollar for each dollar of disability income that exceeds $180.00.

 The rent assistance reduction amount is:

 ($264.25 (disability income) – $180.00 (IFA)) x 0.50 = $42.12 per fortnight